Hussein-Fouani/Chat_Application/README.md

 # Real-Time Web Applications with WebSockets

-Welcome to the Real-Time Web Applications with WebSockets tutorial!
-This tutorial aims to provide you with a clear understanding of WebSockets and their crucial role in enabling real-time communication in web applications.
+Welcome to the Real-Time Web Applications with WebSockets Project!
+This Project aims to provide you with a clear understanding of WebSockets and their crucial role in enabling real-time communication in web applications.

 ## Key Takeaways:
 1. **Comprehensive Understanding of WebSockets:**